DerekLoveCC/d_finance/README.md

 # d_finance
-A python library of financial tools
+d_finance is a python library of financial tools which are used frequently, e.g. NPV, PV, FV.